iobroker-community-adapters/ioBroker.plex/README.md

    ![Tautulli Webhook](img/screenshot_tautulli-webhook.png)
    Furthermore, choose ```POST``` for the _Webhook Method_ and enter any description you like in _Description_.

 3. Next, go to the _Triggers_ tab, select your desired (or simply all) notification agents.
-An enabled notification agents will trigger an event which will then be sent to ioBroker. __Make sure__ to provide the necessary data for each of the enabled notification agents in the next step!
+An enabled notification agent will trigger an event which will then be sent to ioBroker. __Make sure__ to provide the necessary data for each of the enabled notification agent in the next step!
 4. Now, __most importantly__, fill in the respective data payload in the _Data_ tab according to the __[Notification configuration found here](README-tautulli.md#notification-configuration)__.
    Copy Notification configuration of the relevant notification agents from the previous step (e.g. ```Playback Start```, ```Playback Stop```, ```Playback Pause``` and ```Playback Resume```) in each of the text boxes as shown below for ```Playback Start```: